rikosintie/nmap-python/README.md

 16. MSSQL - Attempt to determine version, config info and check for blank password
 17. Check for SSH V1

+Once you select a number you will be asked for an IP address or SNMP string if the script requires it The script will output the appropriate nmap command.
+Copy it and paste into a command line or shell.

 ```
 Input a number to select 0
 Enter the IP Address 192.168.10.250
 Enter SNMP Private Community String private
 nmap -sU -p 161 --script snmp-ios-config --script-args snmpcommunity= private 192.168.10.250
 ```

-Once you select a number you will be asked for an IP address or SNMP string if the script requires it The script will output the appropriate nmap command.
-Copy it and paste into a command line or shell